KRMisha/Hivexplore/server/README.md

 > Note: the Crazyradio PA must be connected to the computer.

+### Set the Crazyflie's offsets from the base

+When starting a mission, the crazyflie's offset from base when taking off must be accurate.
+You can change their offsets, in meters, by modifying server/config/crazyflies_config.json.

 ### Assign a Crazyflie's address
 ```
 python3 -m server.scripts.assign_crazyflie_address radio://0/80/2M/<current address> <new address>